 Technical Support Regions

-If you would like to learn more details about how PlayStreets is being implemented in your area or to get involved with a specific activation, review this map¬†to determine their technical support region and use the information below to connect with the¬†appropriate facilitating agency.
+If you would like to learn more details about how PlayStreets is being implemented in your area or to get involved with a specific activation, review this map¬†to determine your technical support region and connect with the¬†appropriate facilitating agency as directed below.

-You may also visit the Gads Hill Center’s PlayStreets North & West Region page.
+You may also visit¬†Gads Hill Center’s PlayStreets North & West Region page.

-Facilitated by World Sport Chicago.¬†Contact Jason at email@example.com or 312-861-4843 for more information about joining PlayStreets efforts in your South & Southwest Region community.
+Facilitated by World Sport Chicago, the South Region is defined as community areas 33-75 or those south of¬†the Chicago Sanitary and Ship Canal and Interstate 55.
+Contact Kelly at firstname.lastname@example.org or 312-861-4941 for more information about joining PlayStreets efforts in your South Region community.

-You may also visit the PlayStreets South & Southwest Region page.
+You may also visit our¬†PlayStreets South Region page.

-Several resources are available to help organizers in planning their events!
+Several free planning materials are available to help organizers in planning their activations!

 Visit the resource page for help with: